 If you haven’t noticed by now, I like to have fun with both writing and learning.
 I understand that by using humor that I will inevitably offend someone, which is unfortunate, but a fact of life.

 While this book can function as a reference book, I hope you will read this like a novel -- from cover to cover.
-I define what I feel may be unfamiliar terms to the reader as I progress through the fallacies, in order.
+I define what I feel may be unfamiliar terms to the reader as I progress through the fallacies in alphabetical order.
 Therefore, if you do read the fallacies in order, unfamiliar terms and concepts will be revealed to you as needed -- I do this to keep the book interesting.

 While it may seem like a crazy number of fallacies to read through, I have done my best to make it enjoyable and educational.
 The fallacies that are seldom ever seen or not quite fallacies, and not worthy of a complete entry in this book, are just listed in the back section of this book with brief descriptions.